 Homeschooling Kids with Dyslexia & Other Special Needs

-This group is open to those homeschooling children that have one or more diagnose(s) of Dyslexia, dysgraphia, Dyscalcula, FASD, FAS, ARND, Autism, asperger’s syndrome, PDD, auditory processing issues, low IQ,math disabilities, writing disabilities or difficulties and other types of special needs.
+This group is open to those homeschooling children that have one or more diagnose(s) of Dyslexia, dysgraphia, Dyscalculia, FASD, FAS, ARND, Autism, Asperger’s syndrome, PDD, auditory processing issues, low IQ, math disabilities, writing disabilities or difficulties and other types of special needs.

 Homeschooling With Dyslexia